-We identified co-conserved functional clusters of microbiome by applying an unsupervised clustering approach on MSPs (Fig. 4e, Extended Fig. 7 and Methods).
+We identified co-conserved functional clusters of microbiome by applying an unsupervised clustering approach on MSPs (Fig. 3a, Extended Fig. 7 and Methods).
 This analysis provided a better representation of microbial functions than single annotations or known pathway definitions (e.g. KEGG) (Extended Fig. 8).
 From the community detection algorithm, we identified 7,763 functional clusters, 6,297 singletons, and 591 representative clusters (Methods, Supplementary Table 13).
 For example, antimicrobial resistance and secondary biosynthetic genes were found to be singletons and not co-conserved with other functional genes.
 After excluding singletons and unreliable functional clusters detected in less than three species, we retained 591 representative clusters of microbial functions.
 One of the two largest clusters (CL-12 in Supplementary Table 13, named “comm-cluster” herewith) was over-represented among many commensal species, while the other (CL-10, named “patho-cluster”) was enriched in a few pathobionts, such as Klebsiella spp., Enterobacter spp., and E. coli.
 Interestingly, the comm-cluster was enriched with genes involved in the biosynthesis of amino acids indicative of functions.
 In contrast, the patho-cluster was enriched in functions associated with the uptake of several substrates.
 These included siderophore, ion, amino acid, and vitamin transport, thus competing with host and commensal bacteria.
 We also found other enriched-functional clusters, such as butyrate metabolism, propionate metabolism, vitamin B12, coenzyme metabolism, chemotaxis, ATPase, and mobile genetic elements (i.e., integrase and transposase) and the CRISPR-cas system (Fig. 4e); a number of these were correlated with phylum-level taxonomy (Extended Fig. 7c).

-We next projected the functional clusters on enriched/depleted MSPs in HGMA disease cohorts (Fig. 4f and Supplementary Fig. 5: hypergeometric tests, p-value < 10-3).
-It has been previously shown that isoprenoid biosynthesis initiates the majority of secondary metabolism28.
-However, we found a few functional clusters associated with species depleted in diseases, such as the CRISPR-cas system (i.e., the bacterial immune system) and teichoic acid transport.
+We next projected the functional clusters on enriched/depleted MSPs in HGMA disease cohorts (Fig. 3d and Supplementary Fig. 5: hypergeometric tests, p-value < 10-3).
+Among the functions of the clusters commonly associated with the enriched species in diseases we found some of them were associated with antibiotic resistance, virulence regulation and several PTS systems.
+We found the Common Cluster Cl-12 (figure 3c) between functions commonly depleted, as mentioned above this cluster is related with commensal species.
+Interestingly we also observed the Methicillin resistance cluster commonly found depleted (figure 3d).

 Phylogenetic analysis of the function, region, and composition of disease enriched/depleted gut microbiome species.

-Correlation of per capita incidence rates of disease with enriched species in that regionInterestingly, we observed that MSPs commonly depleted in diseases were highly country-specific, while commonly enriched MSPs were usually shared by several diseases and were less related to geographical origins (Extended Fig. 1e-i and Supplementary Table S4).
-Moreover, we observed that MSPs commonly enriched or depleted in diseases were associated with different temporal behaviours among healthy individuals, as detailed in the following sections.
+Correlation of per capita incidence rates of disease with enriched species in that region

 Functional cluster naming system